 Preventing problems with termites is difficult.
 They live, feed, and breed outside.
 Also, they mainly travel through the ground unseen by people.
 Though it is not easy, there are some steps you can take to make your property less attractive to termites:

-- Eliminate potential food sources outside of your home by getting rid of excess firewood, leaf piles, decaying wood mulch, fallen trees, and tree stumps from your yard.
+Eliminate potential food sources outside of your home by eliminating excess firewood, leaf piles, decaying wood mulch, fallen trees, and tree stumps from your yard.

 Call Hello Pest Control For Termite Treatments

 At Hello Pest Control, we are the premier pest control company in Westchester County and surrounding areas.
 We will work with you to develop a comprehensive, cost-effective solution to your termite problem.
 We know that a termite infestation can be stressful and frustrating.
 Our goal is to make sure you get rid of your termite infestation as quickly and painlessly as possible.